 Register to participateRegister to participate here

 Each trackathon will be hosted in-person and virtually.
 To have a central location for launching challenges, posting team solutions and announcing winners, we will use dedicated Devpost sites.
 Once you sign up with the form above, please also register your in-person or online participation here:

-Trackathon participants will find a special rate at the Ameron Hotel Regent, a short walk from the GS1 Knowledge Center.
+Trackathon participants will find a comfortable hotel at the Ameron Hotel Regent, a short walk from the GS1 Knowledge Center.

 Using a collaborative problem-solving approach, we will produce open-source solutions to challenges the seafood industry currently faces.
 Join us to understand what the seafood industry has created in the last two years to set the rules of the game for interoperable traceability – from aligning and defining what information should be collected on the water to how that information is formatted, and how this framework will help everyone from fishers to consumers.
 Join the hackathon so you can develop solutions that afford small-scale fishers a greater access to new markets.
 Create apps that tell the story of sustainably caught seafood.
 Contemplate big questions around data quality and data verification challenges.